njacks1/tmux_guide/README.md

 ## **About**

-### This guide will give you the commands needed to load and run tmux within the cluster's shell.
-If you don't have access to the cluster, contact your manager.
+### This guide will give you the commands needed to load and run tmux within the shell.

 <br/>